|Hail Snow Rain Wind $3–$4 per sq ft|

 Shakes are hand-split, giving them a more rustic appeal.
 If you have a traditional or historical style-home, a wooden roof will increase its aesthetic appeal, creating a more natural look that weathers to a beautiful silver-gray.
 Due to fire risks, wood roofing has declined in popularity, but new shingles and shakes are now treated with fire retardant, making them a safer option.

-Wood roofing is relatively low weight compared to other roofing materials, yet it still offers adequate strength and moisture protection.
+Wood shakes are relatively low weight compared to other roofing materials, yet it still offers adequate strength and moisture protection.
 This light weight allows shingles or shakes to be installed on standard roof framing without needed extra strength and support added to the structure.

 Cost of Wood Shingles and Shakes